-- 185 g granola
+- 150 g granola

 - 125 ml extra virgin olive oil

-- 180 ml almond milk (or any other dairy-free milk of choice)
+- 180 ml milk

-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-Add all the wet ingredients into dry ones, and stir until just combined.
-Divide the mixture into prepared muffin tin, then sprinkle on top with the remaining granola.
+- Divide the mixture into prepared muffin tin, then sprinkle on top with the remaining granola.
 Bake for 25-30 minutes until golden brown, or until inserted in the middle skewer comes out clean.
 Enjoy!

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.